 Defines the peer nodes on a channel that must execute transactions attached to a specific chaincode application, and the required combination of responses (endorsements).
 A policy could require that a transaction be endorsed by a minimum number of endorsing peers, a minimum percentage of endorsing peers, or by all endorsing peers that are assigned to a specific chaincode application.
 Policies can be curated based on the application and the desired level of resilience against misbehavior (deliberate or not) by the endorsing peers.
 A distinct endorsement policy for install and instantiate transactions is also required.

-Fabric-ca is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
-The CA issues one root certificate (rootCert) to each member, one enrollment certificate (eCert) to each authorized user, and a number of transaction certificates (tCerts) for each eCert.
+Hyperledger Fabric CA is the default Certificate Authority component, which issues PKI-based certificates to network member organizations and their users.
+The CA issues one root certificate (rootCert) to each member and one enrollment certificate (ECert) to each authorized user.

 The configuration block that initializes a blockchain network or channel, and also serves as the first block on a chain.